Jersey generation counts and breed purity

 Generation Count shows breed purity by telling how many generations an animal is removed from other breed ancestry.
 An animal’s name will include a suffix enclosed in brackets { }.
 The number within the brackets tells us the number of AJCA-recoded ancestry, from 1-6.

 A GC of 1 means the animal is one generation removed from an unknown or non-Jersey in the pedigree.
-A GC of 6 means the animal is six generations removed from an unknown or non-Jersey animal.
+A Generation Count of 6 means the animal is six generations removed from an unknown or non-Jersey animal.
 The brackets telling the generation count are dropped when seven or more generations of ancestors are recorded by the AJCA.

 Offspring of a mating will be one generation count higher than the lowest parent.